-The conjecture of PMT establishes a bridge between MSYM and QCD.
-It states that the HT terms of certain quantities in MSYM and QCD are identical upon converting the fermions in QCD from fundamental to adjoint representation through $C_A=C_F=2 n_f T_F=N$, where $C_A$ and $C_F$ are the Casimirs in adjoint and fundamental representations, respectively, $n_f$ is the number of light quark flavours and $T_F$ is the normalisation factor in fundamental representation.
-The conjecture is found to hold true to three-loops for two-point FFs with one-operator insertion while comparing the quark/gluon FFs in QCD and that of half-BPS primary.
-The question arises if the PMT carries over to more general class of FFs and correlation functions.
-Through our computations, for the first time, we find that the PMT gets violated for the FFs with two-operator insertion.
-The HT terms of two-point FFs of double half-BPS operator do not match with that of the di-Higgs produced either through gluon fusion~\cite{Banerjee:2018lfq} or through bottom quark annihilation~\cite{H:2018hqz}:
+The conjecture of PMT establishes a bridge between ${\cal N}=4$ sYM and QCD.
+It states that the HT terms of certain quantities in ${\cal N}=4$ sYM and QCD are identical upon converting the fermions in QCD from fundamental to adjoint representation through $C_A=C_F=2 n_f T_F=N$, where $C_A$ and $C_F$ are the Casimirs in adjoint and fundamental representations, respectively, $n_f$ is the number of light quark flavors, and $T_F$ is the normalization factor in fundamental representation.
+The conjecture is found to hold true to three loops for two-point FFs with the one operator insertion while comparing the quark/gluon FFs in QCD and that of a half-BPS primary.
+The question arises if the PMT carries over to a more general class of FFs and correlation functions.
+Through our computations, for the first time, we find that the PMT does not hold true for the FFs with the two operator insertion.
+The HT terms of two-point FFs of the double half-BPS operator do not match with that of the di-Higgs produced either through gluon fusion~\cite{Banerjee:2018lfq} or through bottom quark annihilation~\cite{H:2018hqz},

-To demonstrate the non-matching, we present its behaviour through (C) in figure~\ref{fig:remainder}, capturing the difference between the HT terms of di-Higgs production through gluon fusion and that of half-BPS at one-loop which we denote by $\delta^{(1)}_{gg}$.
-Hence, the conjecture of PMT can not be extrapolated to general class of FFs and correlation functions.
-Unlike the UT property, the violation remains intact throughout the kinematic regions.
+Consequently, the conjecture of PMT can not be extrapolated to the general class of FFs and correlation functions.